tvanmaren/boxes-jQuery-playground/README.md

 ###Refactor

-If you have time, modularize and abstract the code you've written above by creating functions with customizable parameters.
+If you have time, modularize and abstract the code you've written by creating named functions with parameters.

 ### Play :)